 Premises liability is an area of personal injury law focusing on dangerous conditions on a property.
-The person in control of a premises has a basic duty to protect anyone who is there for a legal purpose from hazards that could cause harm.
+The person in control of a premises may include a landlord, building manager, or property owner.
+They may be responsible for protecting visitors on their property from hazards that could cause harm.

 - Trip and fall accidents

 - Slip and fall accidents

 - Wet surfaces (due to ice, snow, or spill)